Small Grant: CoreSync-rs

 CoreSync-rs

-We are a veteran Web3 infrastructure and Rust development team specializing in low-level execution environments, cryptographic tooling, and high-performance Rust infrastructure.
+We are a Rust-focused blockchain infrastructure team specializing in low-level execution environments, cryptographic tooling, and high-performance systems.
+Recent open-source work includes foc-devkit (Filecoin FVM testing framework), mx-tx-simulator (MultiversX transaction simulator), and stylus-debug-suite (Arbitrum Rust toolkit).

 How does the projected outcome serve the Foundation’s mission of user-owned data?
 What problem does your project solve?